 District Courts handle stalking protection orders and share jurisdiction over domestic violence protection orders with Superior Courts.
 District Courts also have jurisdiction to hear certain emergency cases involving the protection of a minor.

-Alaska Court NotesSome Alaska courts have Therapeutic Court divisions that provide alternative proceedings for certain types of criminal cases.
+Alaska Court NotesSome Alaska courts have Therapeutic Court programs that provide alternative proceedings for certain types of criminal cases.